 One of the best ways to avoid the flu is by getting an annual flu shot.
 Theyâ€™re free and available on campus.
 Consider updating other common vaccines before moving into residence, especially the vaccine for meningococcal meninÂgitis.
 CheckÂ B.C.â€™s immunization website for information about which vaccines are advised and for whom.

-Chaplains have hours at Walter Gage, Totem Park and Place Vanier one day per week.
+Chaplains have hours at Walter Gage, Totem Park, Orchard Commons, and Place Vanier one day per week.
 UBC ChaplainsÂ answer questions about spirituality and religion and work with Residence Life staff and Nurses on Campus to support programs related to overall health and wellness.